Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 |window within a window||post-sunset shot|

 As mentioned, Melrose Abbey was attacked & burned by Edward II's army, in 1322.
-Scottish King Robert the Bruce helped the monks rebuild the Abbey, and, before he died, in 1329, Robert the Bruce asked his friend Sir James Douglas to carry his heart on a Crusade to the Holy Land, and afterwards to bury his heart at Melrose Abbey, which he did, under the altar.
+Scottish King Robert Bruce helped the monks rebuild the Abbey, and, before he died, in 1329, he asked his friend Sir James Douglas to carry his heart on a Crusade to the Holy Land, and afterwards to bury his heart at Melrose Abbey, under the altar, which Sir Douglas did.

-After our Abbey visit we headed back to Tweedbank for a 5:30 pm dinner at Herges on the Loch, a reservation made about a year ago.
-But at that hour we could have just walked in, they were so uncrowded, even on a Saturday night.
+After our Abbey visit we headed back to Tweedbank for dinner at Herges on the Loch, a reservation made about a year ago, but at 5:30 pm our we could have just walked in, they were so uncrowded, even on a Saturday night.
 Locals are said to come out starting around 7 pm.

 return to 2019 UK trip index